Skip to Content

 In between Cirencester and Tetbury, Grade I-listed Rodmarton Manor is a grand manor house, designed in the Arts and Crafts Manor House style by one of the movement’s masters, Ernest Barnsley.
 The house was built for the Biddulph family whose descendants still live there today.

-The Manor’s eight acres of gardens were also designed by Ernest Barnsley as a series of outdoor rooms which each has a different character.
+The Manor’s eight acres of gardens were also designed by Ernest Barnsley as a series of outdoor rooms, each of which has a different character.
 And in the early spring there are over 150 varieties of snowdrop spread around the gardens.
-Look out for some of the different styles of snowdrop on display, including yellow and green varieties as well as the usual white.
+Look out for some of the different styles of snowdrop on display, including rarer yellow and green varieties as well as the usual white.

 Dyrham Park

-17th-century Dyrham Park is a stately home and gardens just north of Bath, surrounded by 270 hectares of ancient parkland home to fallow deer.
-The house was built for diplomat William Blathwayt and is now run by the National Trust, who have recently been restoring its lavish interiors.
+17th-century Dyrham Park is a stately home and gardens north of Bath, surrounded by 270 hectares of ancient parkland home to fallow deer.
+The house was built for diplomat William Blathwayt and is now run by the National Trust, who have recently restored its lavish interiors.

 Visitors can explore both the house and gardens.
-The first snowdrops normally appear in January.
-You can see them in front of the house, around the terraces and in the gardens, with six different varieties which have grown there naturally.
-The park has plenty of space to explore and the imposing frontage of the house and herds of deer make a spectacular backdrop.
+The first snowdrops normally appear in late January.
+You can see them in front of the house, on the terraces and around the gardens, with six different varieties which have grown there naturally.
+The park has plenty of space to explore and the imposing frontage of the house and herds of deer make for a spectacular backdrop.

 Newark Park

-The garden is spread over three levels, with lakes, terraces and rockeries, as well a range of different walking routes running through the 700-acre estate grounds.
-The house reopens in February just in time for snowdrop season, with drifts of flowers decorating the garden’s banks and lawns.
+The garden is spread over three levels, with lakes, terraces and rockeries, and there are snowdrop walks running through the 700-acre estate grounds.
+The house reopens in February just in time for peak snowdrop season, with drifts of flowers decorating the garden’s banks and lawns.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.